Race certified by Finishers: event approved by the organizer

 Frequently asked questions (FAQ)

-The races will begin at the Monza racetrack in Italy on Sunday, September 28, 2025, at 9 AM.
+The races will start from the Monza racetrack, in Italy, on Sunday, October 4, 2026, at 9 AM.

 Your registration includes: